François Reichenbach

-François Reichenbach (3 July 1921 – 2 February 1993) was a French film director, cinematographer producer and screenwriter.
+François Arnold Reichenbach (3 July 1921 – 2 February 1993) was a French film director, cinematographer producer and screenwriter.
 He directed 40 films between 1954 and 1993.

 Early life

-François Reichenbach was born in 1921 in Neuilly-sur-Seine into an extremely wealthy family of industrialists and businessmen.
-His father Bernard was a successful businessman and his mother Germaine had a passion for music, which she passed on to young François.
+François Reichenbach was born in 1921 in Neuilly-sur-Seine.
+His father Bernard Reichenbach was a successful businessman and his mother Germaine Angèle Sarah Monteux had a passion for music, which she passed on to young François.

 His maternal grandfather Gaston Monteux was a wealthy industrialist: he was one of the first to buy paintings by Chagall, Braque, Picasso, Soutine, Utrillo and Modigliani.
 In his memoirs François Reichenbach says: "At the age of five I was terrified by all the faces in the paintings.
 And I became a forger.
 I added mustaches and hairs to the nudes of Modigliani.
 This hoax takes on another dimension when you know that I made a film with Orson Welles about the forger Elmyr de Hory in 1973.

-He is the nephew of the manuscript and book collector Jacques Guérin and the cousin of the film producer Pierre Braunberger, who encouraged him to make films.
+He is the nephew of the industrialist and manuscript and book collector Jacques Guérin and the cousin of the film producer Pierre Braunberger, who encouraged him to make films.